 University statement of nondiscrimination

-Bluffton University admits students of any race, color, national and ethnic origin, regardless of gender or handicap, to all the rights, privileges, programs and activities generally accorded or made available to students at the institution.
-It does not discriminate on the basis of race, color, national and ethnic origin, gender or handicap in administration of its educational policies, admissions policies, scholarship and loan programs, athletic and other school-administered programs.
+Bluffton University admits students of any race, color, national origin, ancestry, sex, age, disability, marital status, sexual orientation or gender identity, to all the rights, privileges, programs and activities generally made available to students at the institution.
+In addition, Bluffton University does not discriminate on the basis of any of these same characteristics in the administration of its educational policies, scholarship/loan programs, athletic programs and other school-administered programs.